paulorabelo/alcohol-gasoline/README.md

 ## Licença

 Este projeto está sob a licença MIT.
-Consulte o arquivo [LICENSE](LICENSE) para obter mais detalhes.